 How to test if pepper seeds are still viable

 If you have purchased prepackaged pepper seeds, they should have a date on the package that tells you how fresh they are.
 If you package seeds from your garden, you should label your packages with the date you obtained them.
 Knowing how fresh the seeds are is a big part of evaluating their viability.

 Simply sow and monitor

 The simplest way to test your pepper seeds’ viability is to sow the seeds and see how many of them come up.
-The downside of this is that seeds sown outdoors in the ground are subject to various factors that can prevent or slow germination and that have nothing to do with how viable the seeds are.
+The downside of this is that seeds sown outdoors in the ground are subject to various factors that can impact germination rates (preventing or slowing germination) and that have nothing to do with how viable the seeds are.
 For example, the weather may prevent otherwise viable seeds from germinating on time.
 The safest way is to test the seeds’ viability before you sow them in the ground.